+With 195 countries in the world, moving abroad is an enchanting idea.
 2021 could be the year you make the big move and leave your home country, joining the expat community of professionals overseas.
-Moving abroad means enormous changes and rewards at the same time.
+Moving overseas is an enormous decision and it means changes and rewards at the same time.

-To help you take the leap, we put together a checklist for moving abroad from the UK as an expat in the aftermath of Brexit and COVID-19, based on our experience of working with expats around the world.
-Read to find out whether you can move during the pandemic, and how to do it.
+To help you take the leap, we put together a checklist on how to move abroad from the UK as an expat in the aftermath of Brexit and COVID-19, based on our experience of working with expats around the world.
+We have also spoken with expats who have made a move overseas recently.
+Do I need visa?
+Where will I live?
+How can I find accommodation?
+Can I move with family?
+Read to find out whether you can move during the pandemic, how to prepare for a move abroad and how to make the most of it!